-- Reliance on centrally provided energy infrastructure outside - Legacy in existing buildings, lifestyle and work practices of a high energy consumption era. - Reasonable level of engagement in property industry regarding the importance of efficient buildings.
+- Reliance on centrally provided energy infrastructure outside the city. - Legacy in existing buildings, lifestyle and work practices of a high energy consumption era. - Reasonable level of engagement in property industry regarding the importance of efficient buildings.

-- Continuous improvement in energy efficiency, energy productivity and greenhouse gas emissions. - Ultra efficient buildings. - A growing number of regenerative buildings or precincts that help to improve the carbon footprint of their surrounds. - Networks of low and zero carbon local energy production and
+- Continuous improvement in energy efficiency, energy productivity and greenhouse gas emissions. - Ultra efficient buildings.

-Waste from the city is managed as a valuable resource and the environmental impacts of its generation and disposal are
+- A growing number of regenerative buildings or precincts that help to improve the carbon footprint of their surrounds. - Networks of low and zero carbon local energy production and - sharing

-- City focused on diverting residential waste from landfill.
+Waste from the city is managed as a valuable resource and the environmental impacts of its generation and disposal are minimised.

-City in 2030
+- City now - City focused on diverting residential waste from landfill.
+City in 2030 - A city that sees waste from all sectors as a valuable resource - Waste management practice of all sectors are coordinated to minimise environmental impacts.

-- A city that sees waste from all sectors as a valuable resource - Waste management practice of all sectors are coordinated to minimise environmental impacts.
+Potable water consumption and gross pollutant loads to the catchment are reduced across the local government area City now

-Potable water consumption and gross pollutant loads to the catchment are reduced across the local government area
+- Water is seen as a cheap, renewable resource.

-- Water is seen as a cheap, renewable resource. - Invisible drains that quickly remove water which is treated like
+- Invisible drains that quickly remove water which is treated like waste while minimising impact on the environment.